1st Worcestershire Artillery Volunteers: Cambrai

 By October, 61st (2nd SM) Division was back with Third Army in a quiet sector, with CCCVI Bde supporting trench raids and using its howitzers for gas bombardments of the enemy trenches.
 Then on 8 November the CO and battery commanders were summoned to Léchelle to reconnoitre new gun positions.
 For Third Army's forthcoming attack (the Battle of Cambrai) the brigade was detached from 61st (2nd SM) Division to 51st (Highland) Division.
 The batteries exchanged their unreliable guns with selected ones from CCCVII Bde and moved on 16 November to Metz-en-Couture, where they constructed new gun positions.
 On the night of 19 November the guns were moved in and brigade HQ was established in Havrincourt Wood.
 The attack opened at 06.20 on 20 November with a surprise bombardment and a mass tank advance.
 At first 51st (H) Division's attack went well, crossing the Hindenburg Line, and by 11.00 CCCVI Bde's guns were moving forward to new positions in the former No Man's land near Trescault to support the Highlanders' advance on the Flesquières Ridge.
 However, German guns hidden on the reverse slope destroyed most of the tanks as they crossed the ridge and held up the infantry, who got no requests back for artillery support.
 51st (H) Division failed to enter Flesquières until the Germans withdrew at nightfall.
 Next morning Willock reconnoitred new positions for his guns at Orival Wood near the village and brigade HQ moved up from Havrincourt wood at 16.00.
 All day on 22 November the batteries were in action against enemy counter-attacks, and over the following days the brigade supported 51st (H) and later Guards Division's attacks on Fontaine and Bourlon.
 The British offensive became bogged down and the Germans launched a counter-offensive on 30 November.
 During the night Flesquières came under heavy shellfire and A, B and C Btys had to withdraw from Orival Wood (D (H) Bty was some 400 yd to the south-west).
 Brigade HQ was set up in a captured dugout in the Hindenburg Line.
 Next day 61st (2nd SM) Division arrived to relieve exhausted British troops.
 As the German offensive continued, CCCVI Bde withdrew to positions in the Grand Ravine between Ribécourt and Havrincourt on the night of 4/5 December.
 By 7 December the German advance had been held, and two days later CCCVI Bde moved from the Grand Ravine back to Havrincourt Wood, commanding Right Group of 36th (Ulster) DA.
-On 14 December the brigade reverted to the command of 61st (2nd SM) Dision.
+On 14 December the brigade reverted to the command of 61st (2nd SM) Division.
 Its batteries were relieved between 20 and 25 December and moved back to Caix.